 This happened to me in Bolivia – see my full story HERE.
 With no prior experience dealing with something like this.
-Add being in a new country, I found myself learning very quickly how to navigate this situation.
+Add being in a new country, I found myself learning very quickly how to navigate this travel problem.

-Hope my travel experience dealing with stuck cards in an ATM saves you time, stress and will prepare you for the worst of travel situations.
+Hope my travel experience dealing with retrieving stuck ATM card internationally saves you time, stress and will prepare you for the worst of travel scenarios.

 - How to report the problem